2005 Nias–Simeulue earthquake: Tsunami

 Tsunami warnings were issued by the Pacific Tsunami Warning Center, operated by the US National Oceanic and Atmospheric Administration (NOAA), and by the government of Thailand.
 There were initial concerns that a major tsunami could be generated, particularly travelling south from the event's hypocenter.

 Portions of Thailand's southern coast were evacuated as a precaution, and NOAA advised an evacuation of 965 km of coastline in Sumatra.
 Evacuations occurred in the northern Malaysian states of Penang and Kedah, as well as the eastern coast of Sri Lanka, where ten people were killed in the confusion of the evacuation.
 Many of the southern states of India were put on high alert; all of these areas had seen significant damage from December's tsunami.
-After the detection of a minor tsunami south of the epicenter, including a 30 cm tsunami on Australia's Cocos Islands, the Indian Ocean island states of Mauritius, Madagascar, and the Seychelles issued warnings to their populations.
+After the detection of a minor tsunami south of the epicenter, the Indian Ocean island states of Mauritius, Madagascar, and the Seychelles issued warnings to their populations.
 Although tsunami warning systems for the region had been actively discussed before the December 2004 earthquake, none had yet been implemented in the Indian Ocean.

 Humanitarian response

 The United Nations worked with the Indonesian government to take further actions to prevent a possible catastrophe after the strong earthquake.
 The United States Department of State announced that it will help countries affected by a possible tsunami.
 The government of India announced aid of US$2 million for victims.

 Australia announced it would provide A$1 million in emergency aid and, at the request of the Indonesian Government, dispatched Australian Defence Force medical teams and equipment to Nias.
+As well as $60 million in humanitarian aid, and reconstruction loans up to $1 billion.
 The Australian naval ship HMAS Kanimbla, having only recently left Aceh, was redeployed to the region from Singapore.
 At about 09:30 (UTC) 2 April 2005, one of Kanimbla's two Sea King helicopters, Shark 02, crashed on the island of Nias while taking medical personnel to a village.
 Nine personnel were killed, and two others sustained injuries but were rescued from the site by the other helicopter.
 The crash occurred one day before a state visit by President Susilo Bambang Yudhoyono to Australia, where he and Prime Minister of Australia John Howard expressed mutual sorrow for their countries' losses.
 The US Navy responded to this earthquake by deploying the USNS Mercy, a 100-bed hospital ship, off the coast of Nias.

+In the future

+The likelihood of another event similar to the 2005 Nias–Simeulue earthquake to occur along the Sunda megathrust within the next hundred years is very low.
+It could take more than a century to build up enough strain along this fault to cause a slip of great magnitude.
+Supporting this, there is historical record of a similar earthquake along this fault in 1861.